edgedb/edgedb/docs/clients/connection.rst

   # the environment variable is ignored

-To override the DSN's password, you need to pass it as an explicitly:
+To override the password of an explicit DSN, you need to pass it explicitly as well:

 .. code-block:: bash